 Thyroid tests

-Treatment for thyroid changes should be monitored by a doctor or endocrinologist.
-The treatment plan will vary depending on the changes that were noted, the presenting symptoms and the test results.
+Treatment for thyroid symptoms should be monitored by a doctor or endocrinologist.
+The treatment plan will vary depending on the symptoms that were noted and the results of any tests that were ordered.
 The doctor may prescribe medication to regulate thyroid function.